Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation: Functional framework

 Another important result is the following commutator-type estimate: \begin{lemma} Let $u,f$ be regular where $u$ is a divergence free vector field in $\mathbb{R}^3$.
 We have:

-\end{lemma} \begin{proof} The proof is essentialy based on the fact that $-\partial_3 u^3 = \nabla_h \cdot u^h$ and the following usual commutator estimate used with respect to the vertical variable:
+\end{lemma} \begin{proof} The proof is essentially based on the fact that $-\partial_3 u^3 = \nabla_h \cdot u^h$ and the following usual commutator estimate used with respect to the vertical variable:

-For the proof of estimates of type \eqref{commutator} one may see for example \cite{Chemin1}, and for a detailed proof of lemma \ref{commutator.lemma}, one may see \cite{Chemin}. \end{proof}
+For the proof of estimates of type \eqref{commutator} one may see for example \cite{Chemin1}, and for a detailed proof of Lemma \ref{commutator.lemma}, one may see \cite{Chemin}. \end{proof}

-Let us end this section by recalling the Osgood lemma (see for instance \cite{Chemin1}): \begin{lemma}\textbf{Osgood lemma}\\ Let $g$ be a measurable function from $[t_0,T]$ to $[0,a]$, $\gamma $ a locally integrable function from $[t_0,T]$ to $\mathbb{R}^+$ and $\mu$ a continuous and non-decreasing function from $[0,a]$ to $\mathbb{R}^+$.
+Let us end this section by recalling the Osgood's Lemma (see for instance \cite{Chemin1}): \begin{lemma}\textbf{Osgood's lemma}\\ Let $g$ be a measurable function from $[t_0,T]$ to $[0,a]$, $\gamma $ a locally integrable function from $[t_0,T]$ to $\mathbb{R}^+$ and $\mu$ a continuous and non-decreasing function from $[0,a]$ to $\mathbb{R}^+$.
 Assume that for some non-negative real number $c$, $g$ satisfies:

 Then we have for a.a. $t\in [t_0,T]$:

 \end{lemma}